 Case studies and testimonials are critical parts of most marketing strategies.
-Gathering the juicy details and customer quotes that make a case study sparkle, however, takes some savvy when coming up with and asking relevant case study interview questions.
+Gathering the juicy details and customer quotes that make a case study sparkle, however, takes some savvy when coming up with and asking relevant case study questions.

-Your best shot at capturing the insights, data and color you need is through thoughtful case study questions—all while respecting that your customer is busy and may not be able to spare much time to talk.
+Your best shot at capturing the insights, data and color you need is through thoughtful case study interview questions—all while respecting that your customer is busy and may not be able to spare much time to talk.

-Prepare your case study interview questions
+Prepare your case study questions in advance

 Be thoroughly prepared before you even schedule the case study interview.
 You’ll probably have just 20 or 30 minutes to capture your customer’s story: